 Having a strong desire to continue working with non-profits, Kevin created Animalia Collective, a platform to educate, inform, and raise money for a cause very dear to him: the conservation of nature and wildlife.
 Beginning with his partnership with Giraffe Conservation Foundation, Kevin now works with a broad range of wildlife organizations across three continents.

-Together, they have sold $49,777.96 to support wildlife conservation and prevention of cruelty to animals around the world!
+To date, Animalia Collective has sold over $64,400 for our partners in support of wildlife conservation and prevention of cruelty to animals around the world!
 Animalia Collective donates more than 50% of its profits to partner organizations in support of their work.
 Every purchase made on this site contributes to these ongoing donations.

 Learn more about our partners or continue reading about Kevin…